ctools/ctools/doc/source/users/tutorials/1dc/first_select_events.rst

 There are still 57 observations in the :ref:`observation definition file <glossary_obsdef>` but now the events are restricted to the energy interval 100 GeV - 100 TeV.
-In total there are 3 348 255 within this interval in the selected observations.
+In total there are 3 348 255 events within this interval in the selected observations.

 The content of ``obs_selected.xml`` will look similar to the content of ``obs.xml`` with the original event list file names replaced by the names of